 - 4 units, Letter, 3 lec/3 lab, DE - DA, CSU, LACCDGE D1, CSUGE A2, IGETC 1A - Prerequisite: ENGLISH 100 or DEV COM 090 or E.S.L.
-008 or guided self-placement.\ Advisory: Eligibility for college-level composition as determined by college assessment or other appropriate method. - English 101Z is a course in critical reading and prose writing designed to refine the student's skills in thinking logically, reading carefully, and writing effectively.
+008 or guided self-placement.\ - English 101Z is a course in critical reading and prose writing designed to refine the student's skills in thinking logically, reading carefully, and writing effectively.
 Stress is placed on the organization and composition of objective expository essays, including the research paper.
 Course content is identical to English 101 with three additional lab support hours for students whose MMAP placement suggests such support is needed. - UC limits how much credit you can receive for taking this course.
 See " - UC Credit Limitations" section of this catalog for information.